 At the 2017 Los Angeles Premiere of ‘Kong: Skull Island’

-Here, she looks every inch the Hollywood star, with a face-framing retro wave, sophisticated makeup and a brighter smile (suggesting a little cosmetic dentistry work).
-But again, it’s her newly sculpted nose and eyelids that make the real difference versus her earlier red carpet appearances.
+Here, she looks every inch the Hollywood star, with a face-framing retro wave, sophisticated makeup and a brighter smile (again, notice the cosmetic dentistry work).
+But again, it’s her sculpted nose that makes the biggest difference versus her earlier red carpet appearances.
 (It’s normal for your nose look wider when you smile, but hers is still much narrower than before!)

 At the 2018 Los Angeles Premiere of ‘Avengers: Infinity War’

 By this time, Brie was 28, and she went even darker with her hair colour (or at least for the top half!).
 I have to say, I like the brunette on her a lot—it really makes her eyes pop.
-And it seems that she’s found her groove, beauty-wise, with this straight hairstyle and simple makeup.
+It seems that she’s finally found her groove with this straight hairstyle and simple makeup.

 At the 2019 Los Angeles Premiere of ‘Captain Marvel’